-Wise Health System is a Joint Commission Accredited Chest Pain Center by The Joint Commission and the American College of Cardiology.
+Wise Health System is an Accredited Chest Pain Center by The Joint Commission and the American College of Cardiology.
 This means our hospital has achieved a high level of expertise in dealing with patients who arrive with symptoms of a heart attack.

 Our services emphasize the importance of standardized diagnostic and treatment programs that provide more efficient and effective evaluation, as well as more appropriate and rapid treatment of patients with chest pain and other heart attack symptoms.

 Our hospital also serves as a point of entry into the healthcare system to evaluate and treat other medical problems, and help to promote a healthier lifestyle in an attempt to reduce the risk factors for heart attack.

 What it Means to You

 - Better quality of life

 By becoming an Accredited Chest Pain Center, Wise Health System has enhanced the quality of care for the cardiac patient and has demonstrated its commitment to higher standards.

 To become an Accredited Chest Pain Center, Wise Health System engaged in rigorous evaluation by the American College of Cardiology (ACC) for its ability to assess, diagnose, and treat patients who may be experiencing a heart attack.
 To North Texas, this means that processes are in place that meet strict criteria aimed at: